 - Heat the olive oil in a large skillet or stew pot over medium heat.
 Add the carrots and onion, and cook 5-7 minutes until onions are translucent, stirring frequently.

 - Add the chunks of beef and cook, until all edges are browned and no longer pink.
-Season with salt and pepper and add the herbs de provence and dried sage and stir to combine.
+Season with celery salt, salt, and pepper and add the herbs de provence and dried sage and stir to combine.

 - Add enough beef broth to cover the meat (about 3 cups).
 Heat until boiling, then reduce to a simmer (med-low heat).
 Cook uncovered for 2 hours.
 In the last 10 minutes, combine the cornstarch with the water and mix.
 Then add to the beef stew and stir.
 This will help the stew thicken slightly.